axeljaeger/gopro-dev-server/README.md

 <span class="badge-npmdownloads"><a href="https://www.npmjs.com/package/@axeljaeger/gopro-dev-server" title="View this project on NPM"><img src="https://img.shields.io/npm/dm/@axeljaeger/gopro-dev-server.svg" alt="NPM downloads" /></a></span>

 GoPro cameras provide an HTTP API that is available in [OpenAPI format](https://gopro.github.io/OpenGoPro/http) from GoPro Inc.
-However, you cannot use interactive features of their Redocly their website cannot connect to your camera.
+However, you cannot use interactive features of their Redocly as their website cannot connect to your camera.

 This tool provides everything needed to interact with your camera using Swagger-UI:
 - A proxy server that allows CORS requests from your browser to the camera.